Tee-Stark/go-blog/README.md

 The above command will run auto-migrations, and get the server running on your specified port.

-#### Making Requests (API docs still cooking 🙃)
+#### Making Requests.
-kindly bear with me...
+The complete documentation on how to make requests can be found here: [Go-blog API docs](https://documenter.getpostman.com/view/15116113/Uyr7HyUt).

-while I complete the docs and add tests...you can always checkout the code and know your way around, it's very understandable I promise... 💓
+while I add tests and other features...contributions are also welcome...Also reach out to me if you need any help 💓

 ### Enjoy !!!